Endeavor (company): WME-IMG

 On December 18, 2013, WME and Silver Lake announced the acquisition of IMG for $2.4 billion.
-WME’s Ari Emanuel and Patrick Whitesell took over as co-CEOs.
+WME's Ari Emanuel and Patrick Whitesell took over as co-CEOs.
 On January 21, 2015, it was announced that WME had acquired Global eSports Management (GEM), an international agency representing various esports and professional video game players and personalities.
-In April 2015, they bought the Professional Bull Riders.
-On September 23, 2015, it was announced that WME/IMG would be partnering with Turner Broadcasting to create a televised esports league, the ELeague.
+In April 2015, they bought the Professional Bull Riders (PBR).
+On September 23, 2015, it was announced that WME-IMG would be partnering with Turner Broadcasting to create a televised esports league, the ELeague.

-On September 14, 2015, WME acquired from Donald Trump the Miss Universe Organization, which produces the Miss Universe, Miss USA and Miss Teen USA beauty pageants and related content.
+On September 14, 2015, WME-IMG acquired from Donald Trump the Miss Universe Organization, which produces the Miss Universe, Miss USA and Miss Teen USA beauty pageants and related content.
 The organization sells television rights to the pageants in other countries.
 Financial details were not disclosed.
 Softbank and Fidelity Investments in early 2016 invested in WME-IMG.
-The company formed a joint venture in June 2016 for China with Sequoia Capital, Tencent and Fountainvest Partners.
+The company formed a joint venture in June 2016 for China with Sequoia Capital, Tencent and FountainVest Partners.

 On July 9, 2016, Zuffa, LLC, the parent company of Ultimate Fighting Championship, was sold to a group led by WME-IMG, its owner Silver Lake Partners, Kohlberg Kravis Roberts, and MSD Capital, for $4.025 billion, the largest-ever acquisition in the sports industry.
 On August 22, 2016, WME acquired the literary agency Rabineau Wachter Sanford & Gillett (RWSG); its co-founders, Sylvie Rabineau and Jill Holwager Gillett, head a division of WME involved in the coordination of screen adaptations of literature.
 WME/IMG purchased in August 2017 a majority stake in Bloom, a film finance and sales company led by Ken Kao and Alex Walton.

 Endeavor

 WME-IMG reorganized in October 2017 with the parent company being renamed from WME-IMG to Endeavor.
 Ari Emanuel became Endeavor CEO and Patrick Whitesell became Endeavor executive chairman.
 The general talent agency retained the WME name as the sports agency retained the IMG name.
 In October 2017, Endeavor Content was formed from the WME's and IMG's film financing and scripted TV sales units, WME's advisory group for film financiers and content producers and Bloom, which will continue to operate autonomously.
-Appointed as co-presidents of Endeavor Content were Graham Taylor and Chris Rice with additional hires of Negeen Yazdi as senior vice president of film and Joe Hipps as senior vice president of television.
+Graham Taylor and Chris Rice were appointed as co-presidents and additional hires were Negeen Yazdi as senior vice president of film and Joe Hipps as senior vice president of television.